boazbk/crypto/lec_01_introduction.md

 numbers.

 The number $n$ will often denote the length of our secret key.
 The length of the key (or another closely related number) is often known as the  _security parameter_ in the literature.
 Katz-Lindell also uses $n$ to denote this parameter, while Boneh-Shoup and Rosulek use $\lambda$ for it.
-(Some texts also use the greek lettter $\kappa$ for the same parameter.)
+(Some texts also use the Greek letter $\kappa$ for the same parameter.)
 We chose to denote the security parameter by $n$ as to correspond with the standard algorithmic notation for input length (as in $O(n)$ or $O(n^2)$  time algorithms).

 We often use   $\ell$ to denote the length of the message, sometimes also known as "block length" since longer messages are simply chopped into "blocks" of length $\ell$ and also appropriately padded.

 We will use $k$ to denote the secret key, $m$ to denote the secret plaintext message, and $c$ to denote the encrypted ciphertext.
-Note that $c,m$  and $k$ are not numbers but rather bit strings of lengths $o,\ell$ and $n$ respectively.
+Note that $k,m,c$  and $k$ are not numbers but rather bit strings of lengths $n,\ell(n),C(n)$ respectively.
+We will also sometimes use $x$ and $y$ to denote strings, and so sometimes use $x$ as the plaintext and $y$ as the ciphertext.

-For simplicity, we denote the space of possible keys as $\{0,1\}^n$ and the space of possible messages as $\{0,1\}^\ell$ for $\ell=L(n)$.
+For simplicity, we denote the space of possible keys as $\{0,1\}^n$ and the space of possible messages as $\{0,1\}^\ell$ for $\ell=\ell(n)$.
 Boneh-Shoup uses a more general notation of $\mathcal{K}$ for the space of all possible keys and $\mathcal{M}$ for the space of all possible messages.
 This does not make much difference since we can represent every discrete object such as a key or message as a binary string.
 (One difference is that in principle the space of all possible messages could include messages of unbounded length, though in such a case what is done in both theory and practice is to break these up into finite-size blocks and encrypt one block at a time.)
 :::